linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 ## Next Steps

 From this point onward, any additional workloads started in Kubernetes will be processed by Filebeat and Metricbeat in order to collect logs and metrics for later introspection within Kibana.
-As Kubernetes nodes are added or removed, the Filebeat and Metricbeat `DaemonSet`s will autoscale to monitor nodes as they join the Kubernetes cluster.
+As Kubernetes nodes are added or removed, the Filebeat and Metricbeat `DaemonSet`s will automatically scale out pods to monitor nodes as they join the Kubernetes cluster.